ATTACH™ Connecting with your Child

 Building healthy relationships through reflection and mentalization

-Through the ATTACH™ Parenting Program, we aim to help parents learn two very essential skills called Mentalization and Reflective Function (RF), which aids in promoting and maintaining a secure attachment with their children.
+Through the ATTACH™ Parenting Program, we help parents build two essential skills – Mentalization and Reflective Function (RF) – that promote secure attachment with their children.

 Reflective Function

-In short, Reflective Function is the uniquely human capacity to make sense of each other.
+In essence, Reflective Function is the uniquely human capacity to make sense of one another.

 ATTACH™ promotes children’s health and mental development

 In the ATTACH™ Parenting Program, we educate parents to reflect on their own thoughts and feelings and their child’s thoughts and feelings.
-Or simply put, we help parents keep their child’s mind in their mind.
+We help parents keep their child’s mind in their mind.

 This strengthens parents’ capabilities to meet their children’s needs and improves children’s mental and emotional health and development.